wp-plugins/silence-is-golden-guard/trunk/readme.txt

 backup copy and adds Options -Indexes line into .htaccess file in the WordPress root directory.
 * Plugin can check if empty index.php file exists in the every directory.
-If index.php file doesn't exist, plugin creates one with comments line only 'Silence is golden' exactly as WordPress does.
+If index.php file doesn't exist, plugin creates one with comments line 'Silence is golden' as WordPress does.
-This check and fix are useful as many plugin author do not put index.php files into their plugin directories.
+This check and fix are useful as many plugin authors do not put index.php files into their plugin directories.
-Redirect to the site root option is available.
+Redirect to the site root option from index.php call is available.
 * Other functions:
-* remove unused files (readme.txt, screenshot-*.*)  from plugin folders, which could expose plugin versions to attacker.
+* remove unused files (readme.txt, screenshot-*.*)  from plugins folders, which could expose plugin versions to attacker.
 * remove WordPress version information from blog pages.

 To read more about 'Silence is Golden Guard' visit this link http://www.shinephp.com/silence-is-golden-guard-wordpress-plugin

-<strong>Attention!</strong> In rare cases (4 users reported this problem) activation of this plugin can block the site with so-called redirection loop.
-Important index.php file can be rewritten by SIG plugin due to difficult catching bug exists.
-For this time I can't repeat and reproduce such situation neither at my test environment nor at the working site.
-Yes, http://shinephp.com uses SIG plugin.
 <strong>There is a very strong recommendation to make full backup of your blog before you activate SIG plugin.</strong> If you have developement copy of your blog at the same webhost I recommend you to give a SIG plugin first try at the test environment.

 == Installation ==